ami-GS/dcc/README.md

 - function, prototype, call it (with arguments)

-- local & global variable declaration (without initialization)
+- local & global (array) variable declaration (with initialization)